Craft-learn/Frontend/README.md

 # CraftLearn

 CraftLearn is a decentralized learning platform that teaches various crafts and provides certification upon completion.
-Built using **React** and **Tailwind CSS**, it integrates with **EduChain** for decentralized storage and **Solidity smart contracts** for issuing verifiable certificates on the blockchain.
+Built using **React** and **Tailwind CSS**, it integrates with **Pharos** for decentralized storage and **Solidity smart contracts** for issuing verifiable certificates on the blockchain.

 ## Features
 - 🎨 **Craft Learning Modules** – Courses on crafts like bead making, knitting, leather crafting, and more.
 - 🏆 **Certification** – Mint blockchain-based certificates upon successful assessment completion.
-- 🔗 **Decentralized Storage** – Course materials and certificates are stored on EduChain.
+- 🔗 **Decentralized Storage** – Course materials and certificates will be stored on Pharos.
 - 📜 **Smart Contract Integration** – Solidity-based contracts ensure certificate authenticity.
 - 🌐 **Seamless UI** – Built with React and styled using Tailwind CSS.

 ## Tech Stack
 - **Frontend**: React, Tailwind CSS
-- **Blockchain**: Solidity, EduChain, Open Campus Id
+- **Blockchain**: Solidity, Pharos,
-- **Storage**: EduChain decentralized storage
+- **Storage**: Pharos blockchain

 ## Setup Instructions
 1. **Clone the repository:**